The Death Penalty Information Center (DPIC) claims 12 death row "exonerations" in Texas (1). Their standard fraud.

 How better to declare Anthony Graves "actually innocent" than to avoid a standard of evidence establishing innocence, add an amendment to the law, with a "belief" standard, inclusive of absence of evidence, which does not and can not establish actual innocence, which is why "belief" is in the statute.

-Not 100%, but a very high accuracy rate - I believe.
+Not 100%, but a very high accuracy rate.

-That 83% Texas error rate by DPIC matches DPIC's error rate in Florida, which had a government agency review all 23/24 DPIC claimed "innocent" and "exoneration" in Florida, finding that 4 MIGHT be confirmed as actually innocent, the same 83% error rate in"exoneration" claims as Texas and as reviewed within Section 4 of INNOCENT FRAUDS (3).
+That 75-83% Texas error rate by DPIC is close to DPIC's error rate in Florida, which had a government agency review all 23/24 DPIC claimed "innocent" and "exoneration" in Florida, finding that 4 MIGHT be confirmed as actually innocent, the same 83% error rate in"exoneration" claims, as reviewed within Section 4 of INNOCENT FRAUDS (3).

 1) Exonerations By State, Death Penalty Information Center, viewed May 19, 2015, http://www.deathpenaltyinfo.org/innocence-and-death-penalty#inn-st

 2) Sec.
 103.001.
 CLAIMANTS ENTITLED TO COMPENSATION AND HEALTH BENEFITS COVERAGE